 Kennel, Pet Boarding.
-The commercial provision of shelter/kenneling for dogs, cats, and other household animals, including activities associated with such shelter (e.g., feeding, exercising, grooming, and incidental medical care).
+The commercial provision of shelter/kenneling for of 4 or more dogs, cats, and other household animals, including activities associated with such shelter (e.g., feeding, exercising, grooming, and incidental medical care).

 21.91.130.
 "L" DEFINITIONS